-During the COVID-19 pandemic, access to the physical library and physical resources is unavailable.
-However, you will be able to find many resources online.
+During the COVID-19 pandemic, access to the physical library and physical resources is limited.
+However, you will be able to find many resources online and can request physical items.

 Make sure you are logged in to InfoHawk+ to gain full access to our holdings, even from off-campus!
 Some databases may require an additional login.

-If you find materials that are only available in physical (print) form, you can still request journal articles and book chapters through InterLibrary Loan (ILL).
+If you find materials that are only available in physical (print) form, you can request them to be delivered or prepared for pickup.
+Journal articles and book chapters can be requested through InterLibrary Loan (ILL).
 The options for requesting materials will be listed in its record.

 The databases listed in this guide are the best bets for finding materials for ENGL:1200.
 They will contain credible resources for your academic work.